Emergency ascent: Controlled buoyant lift

 The controlled buoyant lift is an underwater diver rescue technique used by scuba divers to safely raise an incapacitated diver to the surface from depth.
 It is the primary technique for rescuing an unconscious diver from the bottom.
-It can also be used where the distressed diver has lost or damaged his or her diving mask and cannot safely ascend without help, though in this case the assisted diver would normally be able to control their own buoyancy.
+It can also be used where the distressed diver has lost or damaged their diving mask and cannot safely ascend without help, though in this case the assisted diver would normally be able to control their own buoyancy.

-The standard PADI-trained technique is for the rescuer to approach the face-down unconscious diver (victim) from above and kneel with one knee either side of his or her diving cylinder.
+The standard PADI-trained technique is for the rescuer to approach the face-down unconscious diver (victim) from above and kneel with one knee either side of their diving cylinder.
 Then, with the victim's diving regulator held in place, the tank is gripped firmly between the knees and the rescuer's buoyancy compensator is used to control a slow ascent to the surface.
 This method may not work with sidemount or twin cylinder sets, and puts both rescuer and victim at increased risk if the rescuer loses grip, as the victim will sink and the rescuer may make an excessively fast uncontrolled ascent.

 In the technique taught by BSAC and some other agencies, the rescuer faces the casualty and uses the casualty's buoyancy compensator to provide buoyancy for both divers as the rescuer makes a controlled ascent.
 If the casualty is not breathing, the ascent will be urgent.
 If the two divers separate during the ascent, the use of the casualty's buoyancy is intended as a failsafe causing the casualty to continue to the surface where there is air and other rescuers can help.
 The rescuer will be negative at this point, but this is generally easily compensated by finning and corrected by inflation of the rescuer's BC.
+This method does not usually require additional inflation of the lifting BCD during the ascent, so if the casualty's air supply is exhausted at the start of the ascent, the rescuer can orally inflate the casualty's BCD at the start and provided the do not dump excessively it will suffice for the lift.